ISPP-23-24-Grupo-3/MuscleMate-Documentation/MuscleMate/docs/Commitment Agreement/customerAgreement.md

 8. **Limitation of Liability:**

-Neither MuscleMate nor its affiliates shall be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from your use or inability to use the application.
-This includes, among other things, loss of data, business interruption, or any other commercial damages.
+Neither MuscleMate nor its affiliates will be liable for any direct, indirect, incidental, special, consequential or punitive damages arising from your misuse of the application. if you are responsible for damage caused after good use.

 9. **Changes to the Agreement:**

-We reserve the right to modify this agreement at any time.
-We will notify you of any significant changes through a visible notice in the application or through other means of communication.
-Your continued use of MuscleMate after notification of the changes constitutes your acceptance of such changes.
-In case of significant changes, you will be asked to accept the agreement again.
-If you do not accept the changes, you will not be able to continue using the application.
+We reserve the right to modify this agreement at any time with prior notice.
+We will notify you of any significant changes by means of a visible notice in the application or by other means of communication.
+After this, you will be asked to sign the agreement again.

 10. **Applicable Law:**